Social Work, B.S.W.

 General Information

 Students enrolled in the practice sequence are individually responsible for their own transportation to and from community agencies.
-Students are required to provide proof of liability and malpractice insurance.
-Malpractice insurance information is available in the departmental office.
+Students are required to have proof of liability and malpractice insurance which is provided by UNC Greensboro through students’ tuition fees.

 Overall Requirements